Legal form, objective, and domicile

 The steering committee is responsible for implementation and realization of the decisions of the general assembly.
 It manages the association and takes all necessary measures to attain the objectives of the association.
 The steering committee decides on all questions that are not explicitly reserved for the general assembly.

 The steering committee consists of at least three persons, one of whom must be a member of the management committee of the Department of Economics.
-The general assembly elects members of the steering committee members for a period of office of three years.
+The general assembly elects members of the steering committee for a period of office of three years.
 Reelection is possible.

 The steering committee constitutes itself.